OwnYourData/did-ion/README.md

 }
 ```

-Through tests and reading various online sources I found that actually the following structure is needed to be accepted by the current ION client:
+However, through tests and reading various online sources I found that for a DID registration request a [JSON Web Signature in JSON serialization format](https://tools.ietf.org/html/rfc7515) must be used.
+The payload has the following format:

 ```json
 {